 Determining what’s fair use is a gray area, and depends on your risk tolerance.
 To eliminate all possible risk, then it’s best to either ask for permission or eliminate use of the copyrighted material in your own work.
 Here’s a flowchart that can help you evaluate what you might need to ask permission for.

-Two important caveats about this chart
+Three important caveats about this chart

 - Nothing can stop someone from suing you if you use their copyrighted work in your published work.